Alif108/Compiler310/README.md

 These repository contains the assigments I have done on the Compiler course of BUET CSE Level 3-Term 1.
 The course attempts to build a (partial) compiler for the C language.

 ## SymbolTable
 SymbolTable contains the token informations.
-SymbolTable is basically a hashatable of hastables.
+SymbolTable is basically a hashtable of hashtables.

 ## Lexical Analyzer
 A scanner is built for recognizing tokens.
 This analyzer uses a tool named "Flex".
 The previously built SymbolTable is used here.
 Compiling the lex file with the target txt file will generate a "token.txt" file and a "log.txt" file.
 Script to compile the lex file is attached.